coffee19850519/PPDocking/README.md

 python ./feature_extraction/generate_node_feature.py
 ```
 #### Test datasets
-Finally, you can use the model we prepared `example/model` folder with type:
+Finally, put data files in `example/data` and you can use the model we prepared `example/model` folder with type:
 ```
 python import_data.py
 ```